It’s easy to underestimate the importance of a good guitar strap.

 If you don’t know how to do this yet, check out this video:

-The problem here is that many players (including myself) find it uncomfortable to play this way.
+The problem here is that many acoustic guitar players (including myself) find it uncomfortable to play this way.

-The strap doesn’t balance very well, and it sorta gets in the way of your playing.
+The strap doesn’t balance very well, and sorta gets in the way of your playing.

 So the solution is add a second strap button to the base of the neck.
 But doing so requires a bit of “guitar surgery”.